wso2/docs-is/en/docs/learn/lite-user-registration.md

 # Lite User Registration

 Lite user registration lets users register without defining a password.
-Authetication and user profile creation is initiated merely using the email address.
+Authentication and user profile creation is initiated merely using the email address.
 Follow the steps given below to enable and use lite user registration.

 ## Enable the LiteUserRegistration handler